← Back to Learn

 Inline web DLP explained: the three enforcement paths

-Purview now blocks sensitive data being pasted into ChatGPT, uploaded to Dropbox, or downloaded from Workday to a personal laptop.
-But there are three different enforcement paths and Microsoft scatters them across 10+ articles.
-Here is what actually matters.
+Purview now blocks text being sent to ChatGPT, files uploaded to Dropbox, or data downloaded from Workday to a personal laptop.
+Three enforcement paths, scattered across 10+ Microsoft articles.
+Here is what matters in practice.

 Three paths, one name

 "Inline web DLP" is not one feature.
-It's three enforcement mechanisms that Microsoft ships under overlapping names (Browser DLP, Network DLP, Edge DLP, AI DLP), spread across 10+ Learn articles.
+It's three enforcement mechanisms stitched across different Microsoft products - Purview DLP for Cloud Apps in Edge for Business, Network Data Security, and Conditional Access App Control - spread across 10+ Learn articles.

 The three paths:

-- Edge for Business to unmanaged apps - the browser blocks paste, upload, and download to consumer AI and unsanctioned cloud storage.
+1. Edge for Business to unmanaged apps - the browser blocks text sent, files uploaded, and files downloaded when the destination is a consumer AI site or unsanctioned cloud storage.

 Paths 1 and 2 live under a section called Inline web traffic in the Purview portal.
 Path 3 lives under Enterprise apps and Devices, even though it's also enforced in the browser.
 The split depends on whether the target app is Entra-connected, not on where enforcement actually runs.
 That's where most people get lost in the policy wizard.